-- It is the pesticide user's responsibility to ensure that all products are registered for the intended use.
-Read and follow the applicable restrictions, limitations and directions for use on all product labels involved in tank mixing.
-User must follow the most restrictive directions for use and precautionary statements of each product in the tank mixture. - Tank mixes of Miravis with other pesticides, fertilizers, or any other additives not specifically labelled for use with Miravis may result in tank mix incompatibility or unsatisfactory performance.
-In such cases, always check tank mix compatibility by conducting a jar test according to guidance in Section 4.4.3 before actual tank mixing.
+It is the pesticide user's responsibility to ensure that all products are registered for the intended use.
+Read and follow the applicable restrictions and limitations and directions for use on all product labels involved in tank mixing.
+Users must follow the most restrictive directions for use and precautionary statements of each product in the tank mixture.